mobinmob/void-66-services/Suggestions_for_services.md

 9. When using execline syntax in @execute, @build=auto may be ommited.
 10. Try to keep frontend service files compact, simple and easy to understand.
 A user can always customise them and put the customised version in /etc/66/service.
-11. Development happens in a development branch.
-We create PRs against it.The current development branch is _devel_.
+11. Development happens in the _master_ branch.
+We create PRs against it, releases are tagged from it.